-Colby-Sawyer College and Dartmouth-Hitchcock (D-H) announced a significant enhancement of their longstanding academic relationship aimed at directly addressing the critical issue of the growing shortage of qualified health care professionals throughout the Dartmouth-Hitchcock Health system, in New Hampshire and Vermont, and across the nation.
+Colby-Sawyer College and Dartmouth Health announced a significant enhancement of their longstanding academic relationship aimed at directly addressing the critical issue of the growing shortage of qualified health care professionals throughout the Dartmouth Health system, in New Hampshire and Vermont, and across the nation.

 Beginning in fall, 2020, Colby-Sawyer will offer bachelor’s degree programs in five new disciplines — addiction studies, healthcare administration, health science, medical laboratory science, and social work — to complement its existing majors in health-related fields.
 Additionally, the college is in the process of developing an associate degree program in health sciences designed to further the education of current D-HH employees.
 Two new tracks are also in the works for the college’s Master of Science in Nursing program — nursing leadership and nursing education — to augment its existing clinical nurse leader track.

 “I am very grateful to Dartmouth Health for their investment and belief in our mission, as well as their willingness to help us enhance it further,” said Colby-Sawyer President Susan D. Stuebner.
 “We look forward to continuing to work closely with the health system on ways to alleviate specific workforce needs, while offering meaningful academic programs to our students that fit our mission as an institution.”